dthain/compilers-fa23/codegen.md

 - Correctness on our test cases.
 (20 percent)
 - Good programming style.
 (10 percent)

-This assignment is due on Wednesday, December 7th by 11:59PM.
+The first part of the code generator is due **Thursday, November 30th at 11:59PM**.
+Late assignments are not accepted.

+The final code generator is due **Wednesday, Dec 6th at 11:59PM**.
 Late assignments are not accepted.